 CLICK HERE FOR DETAILS ON THE ANNUAL FREE PHILHARMONIC CONCERT IN THE PARK.

-CLICK HERE FOR THE 2019 TEENY AWARDS.
+CLICK HERE FOR THE TEENY AWARDS REIMAGINED 2020.

 The Islip Arts Council's online Registry of Artists offers the professional art community a way to reach a wider audience, while providing the general public with access to explore a diverse group of emerging contemporary artists.
 Membership is open to artists at a nominal fee.
 Contact the Arts Council at 631 224-5420 for further information.